-Eyrie Press is a small independent publisher established in 2018.
-We publish contemporary, historical and speculative fiction – fantasy, sci-fi, steampunk, dystopian fiction, fairy tales and so on.
+Eyrie Press is a small independent publisher established in 2014*.
+We publish contemporary, historical and speculative fiction (fantasy, sci-fi, steampunk, dystopian fiction, fairy tales etc.) and the occasional non-fiction book.

-It is run largely by me, Jane Spencer, as Managing Director, and I am supported by two co-directors, David Johnson and John Spencer.
-Find out more about us here!
+It is run largely by me, Jane Spencer, as Managing Director, and I am supported by my co-directors, David Johnson, John Spencer and Jon Lawrence.
+Find out more about us here.

 We are a social enterprise and a Community Interest Company.

 Our aims are:

 - to publish books that feature groups underrepresented in fiction

 - to support writers in the east of England

 - to bring literary activities and opportunities to our local region, which has many areas of rural isolation

 We don’t offer a definition of ‘underrepresented’.
 If you feel that there’s a group which just doesn’t feature much and they appear in your novel, go ahead and tell us – we want to hear about it.
 But do be wary of tokenism and make sure the inclusivity is authentic.